50 Great Things to Do in Lockdown

 Channel your feelings by doing something creative.
-Painting is a great way to express yourself, learn a new skill, and help you see ordinary things (like everything in your house you’ve been staring at for weeks) in a whole new way.
+Painting is a great way to express yourself, learn a new skill, and help you see ordinary things (like everything in your house you’ve been staring at for the past year) in a whole new way.

 Talk to a therapist

 Feeling stressed and anxious?
 Try teletherapy.
 You can arrange online sessions that allow you to video chat, call, or text with a therapist without ever leaving your house.